 Rob Smith, Katie Bonham, Ewan Golder, Dominic Pillai, Ben Barton, Melanie Light, Scott Lyus, Aardman Animations, Javier Chillon, Ruth Rickett, Steve Davis, Laurent Ardoint, Guillaume Foresti, Joseba Alfaro, Adam Spinks, Emil Sallinen, Ivan Villamel Sanchez, Michael James Dean, Mark Brocking, Alastair Train.

 All films will be voted on by the audience.
 The film with the highest scores will be declared the winner.

 Please read all rules and regulations before submitting your project.

-Hellfire Short Film Festival is hereby granted the rights to utilise an excerpt from any film submitted for promotional purposes of the festival.
-The individual or corporation submitting the film hereby warrants that it is authorized to commit the film for screening, and understands and accepts these requirements, rules and regulations.
+Hellfire Film Festival is hereby granted the rights to utilise an excerpt from any film submitted for promotional purposes of the festival.
+The individual or corporation submitting the film hereby warrants that it is authorised to commit the film for screening, and understands and accepts these requirements, rules and regulations.

 The Competition reserves the right to refuse entries.